 Trees often take the blame for bringing wildfire to a home.
 They rarely get the credit they deserve for protecting property.
 Healthy, hydrated trees can catch flying embers before they can reach our homes.
 They present the least danger and protect us best when limbs are kept at a distance from homes, particularly roofs and eves, and when we assiduously protect their health.

 Most trees need supplemental water in summer, so it’s wise for water authorities to exempt their care from water restrictions.
 They need us to protect their roots by minimizing anything, like gravel or stones that that might heat or compact the soil around them.
 Refer to our tree care timeline for a detailed list of to-dos and to-don’ts.
 Note that no level of maintenance will truly make a palm tree fire-wise.

 Smart irrigation and outdoor lighting are critical to garden health and safety.
 Pay attention to tells that your smart irrigation system needs adjustment, and quickly address issues if you see foliage flag or dry.
 Know how to work this system remotely – wet materials don’t burn, and keeping your landscape hydrated helps protect both your home and those who may be on-site to save it.
 Quickly replace lights that amplify visibility along walkways and drives for their benefit and yours.

 Fire-Up with Care

 Outdoor fireplaces and fire pits are in high demand and can be some of the most delightful garden features.
 It’s important to design, build, maintain and use them safely and sustainably.
-From a maintenance standpoint, this means checking with your municipal and fire agency for location-relevant guidelines, keeping it free of debris, checking valves to ensure they are shutting off completely and not leaking gas, and staying with the fire until it is out.
+From a maintenance standpoint, this means checking with your municipal and fire agency for location-relevant guidelines, keeping features free of debris, checking valves to ensure they do not leak and they do shut off completely, and staying with the fire until it is out.

 Consistently taking these 9 actions ensures you, your property, and our fire fighters will be as ready as possible for fire season, which is now 365 days a year.